Skip to navigation Skip to content

 • has sold their principal home and will be using the proceeds to build, renovate or buy another

-• is living temporarily in 'refuge type' accommodation; that is, a refuge, crisis or emergency accommodation which is short term and generally not more than 3 months
+• is living temporarily in 'refuge type' accommodation; that is, a refuge, crisis or emergency accommodation which is short term and not more than 3 months

 • other reasons - to provide care to another person, to attend training or education, to enable a child to attend school, because the principal home is uninhabitable